pmfarley/Assisted-Installer-Static-IP/README.md

 ## **STEP 8.
 CREATE THE NMSTATE YAML FILES:**

-    Create a yaml file for each node in the cluster (master-0, master-1, master-2, worker-0, worker-1, worker-2).
+Create a yaml file for each node in the cluster:
+- master-0.yaml
+- master-1.yaml
+- master-2.yaml
+- worker-0.yaml
+- worker-1.yaml
+- worker-2.yaml
+- worker-3.yaml

-    The master-0 file is shown below.
+The master-0.yaml file is shown below.
 Replicate this for the other nodes, changing the IP addresses to match your environment.

 NOTE: vSphere virtual ethernet adapter device name shows up as "ens192".

   ```bash
 cat << EOF > ./master-0.yaml